awebneck/object_daddy/README.markdown

       generator_for :name, :start => 'Joe'  # equivalent to the above end

+You can reset a class' generators to their initial value by calling:

+    User.reset_generators!

 The _:method_ form takes a symbol naming a class method in the model class to be called to generate a new value for the attribute in question.
 If the method takes a single argument, it will act much like the block method of invocation,